 Adam David Lichtman, M.D.

-Dr. Lichtman is a member of both national and state anesthesia societies including the New York State Society of Anesthesiologists Committee on Continuous Quality Improvement.
+Dr. Lichtman is a member of national and state anesthesia societies, including the American Society of Anesthesiologists Committees on Trauma and Emergency Preparedness, Uniformed Services & Veterans' Affairs, and the New York State Society of Anesthesiologists Committee on Continuous Quality Improvement.

-His military training includes recognition and treatment of chemical and biological warfare casualties, disaster, and undersea medicine.
+His military training includes the recognition and treatment of chemical and biological warfare casualties, disaster, and undersea medicine.
 In 2003, he was recalled to active duty for Operation Iraqi Freedom for which he received the Navy and Marine Corps Achievement medal.

 Undergraduate: B.A.
 History-Middle Eastern Concentration.
 Tulane University.
 New Orleans, LA.

 Medical School: Medical College of Pennsylvania.
 Philadelphia, PA.